Content Map Terms

 Hospital Policies and Breastfeeding

-It is important to have breastfeeding support from your doctors, nurses, and hospital staff who care for you and your baby.
-Fortunately, most people involved in health care are aware of the benefits of breastfeeding.
-Before having your baby, research the breastfeeding policies at your hospital of choice.
-Look at policies related to:
+It's important to have support from the doctors, nurses, and hospital staff who care for you and your baby.
+Before it's time for you to give birth, ask about the breastfeeding policies at your hospital or birthing centre.
+Look for a hospital or birthing centre that has policies for:

-• "Rooming in," which encourages having your baby in the room with you.
-This policy usually allows more frequent breastfeeding.
+• "Rooming in."
+This policy encourages you to have your baby in the room with you.
+It can allow you to breastfeed more often.

 • Supplemental feedings.
-Tell the hospital staff that your baby is to be exclusively breastfed from birth, unless supplementation is medically needed.
-If hospital staff feed your baby water, sugar solution, or formula immediately after birth without a medical reason, it may make it harder for you to establish breastfeeding.
+Tell the staff that your baby is to get only your breast milk from birth.
+If staff feed your baby water, sugar solution, or formula right after birth without a medical reason, it may make it harder for you to breastfeed.

 • Pacifiers or artificial nipples.
-Hospital staff should not give your newborn these items.
+Staff should not give your newborn these items.
 They may interfere with breastfeeding.

 • Follow-up.
-Find out whether your hospital can help you with breastfeeding issues after you go home.
-Personal visits by a lactation consultant are best.
-Assistance and advice given over the phone also is helpful.
-See if you can get information on breastfeeding support groups or other contacts, just in case you need help establishing and continuing your breastfeeding routine.
+Find out if your hospital can help you with breastfeeding issues after you go home.
+See if you can get information on support groups or other contacts.
+They might help if you need help setting up and staying with your breastfeeding routine.

 Credits